Learn About Working in the EU as an EU national

 As an EU national you generally have the right to work for an employer or as a self-employed person in any EU country without a work permit.
 (Some restrictions are in place for Croatian citizens in some countries, and for some EU citizens in Croatia).
 This guide gives an overview of what you need to know before you embark on your career abroad.

-Some professions are regulated differently depending on the country, and employers may require that your qualifications, training and professional experience be officially recognised before you can start working.
-If you are moving on a short assignment (maximum of 2 years) you won’t need your professional qualifications recognised, although you may need to make a written declaration for some professions.
+Some professions are regulated differently depending on the country, and employers may require that your qualifications, training, and professional experience be officially recognized before you can start working.
+If you are moving on a short assignment (maximum of 2 years) you won’t need your professional qualifications recognized, although you may need to make a written declaration for some professions.

-If you want to work abroad in a regulated profession, go ahead and have your qualifications recognised – in 80% of cases, it works!
-View the full info graphic on working abroad
+If you want to work abroad in a regulated profession, go ahead and have your qualifications recognize.

 The country responsible for your family benefits, child benefits, maternity/paternity leave etc…depends on a number of things including your economic status, place of residence, and duration of your stay.
 Your nationality is not a factor.

 EU citizens can get healthcare under the same conditions as other local residents when abroad.
 Which country pays for your medical treatment will depend on your specific situation.
 If you take prescription medicines, remember that these may not be available or could have a different name in another country.
 Learn more about expat healthcare.

 Intrigued by these opportunities?
 If you want to take the next step and are interested in finding a job abroad check the EURES portal which lists vacancies throughout Europe.